 A brief history of the Martin Luther King, Jr. Association of Asheville & Buncombe County

-The Dr. Martin Luther King, Jr. Association of Asheville and Buncombe County (the Association) sponsors one of the most successful and admired Martin Luther King, Jr. Celebration events in the southeast (second only to Atlanta's dinner in number of attendees).
-Since 1982 we have brought elected and appointed officials, major civil rights figures, journalists, and other leaders and opinion-makers to address our community.
+The Dr. Martin Luther King, Jr. Association of Asheville and Buncombe County (the Association) sponsors one of the most successful and admired Martin Luther King, Jr. Celebration events in the southeast (second only to Atlanta’s dinner in number of attendees).
+Since 1982, the Association has brought elected and appointed officials, major civil rights figures, journalists, and other leaders and opinion-makers to address the “Beloved” Asheville community.

-Keynote speakers in recent years have included Civil Rights movement leaders Dr. Bernard LaFayette, Jr., Rev. Fred Shuttlesworth, and Ms. Dorothy Cotton; journalists and commentators Donna Brazile, Juan Williams, Michel Martin, Dr. Julianne Malveaux, and Leonard Pitts, Jr.; and such public officials as Congresswoman Shirley Chisolm, Adam Clayton Powell, IV, and Dr. Mary Frances Berry.
+Keynote speakers in recent years have included Civil Rights Movement leaders Dr. Bernard LaFayette, Jr., Rev. Fred Shuttlesworth, Ms. Dorothy Cotton, and Ernest Green; journalists and commentators Donna Brazile, Juan Williams, Michel Martin, Dr. Julianne Malveaux, and Leonard Pitts, Jr.; and such public officials as Congresswoman Shirley Chisolm, Adam Clayton Powell, IV, and Dr. Mary Frances Berry.

-The first breakfast was a small affair at the city-run Montford Community Center in 1982.
+The first breakfast was a small event held at the Montford Community Center in 1982.
 Mrs. Oralene Anderson Graves Simmons, Director of the Montford Community Center at the time, worked for the Asheville Parks & Recreation Department.
 She seized the opportunity to invite friends, colleagues, and the public to attend a breakfast in honor of Dr. King.
-Her close friend Phyllis Sherrill arrived early that morning and asked, “What can I do to help?” and was quickly at work in the kitchen preparing breakfasts to serve the unexpected dozens of people who turned up.
+Her close friend Phyllis Sherrill arrived early that morning and asked, “What can I do to help?”
+Mrs. Sherrill was quickly at work in the kitchen preparing breakfasts to serve the unexpected dozens of people who turned up.

-Within a few years, the Dr. Martin Luther King, Jr. Prayer Breakfast attendance outgrew the Montford Community Center and quickly reached capacity at the Asheville Civic Center’s seats, where it attracted close to 2,000 people annually for more than a dozen years.
-But after being forced to share space with a seasonal ice skating rink, which cut available seats by half, and facing the enviable problem of having more attendees than seats available, in 2000 the committee, still under the auspices of Asheville’s parks department, moved the breakfast to the historic Grove Park Inn & Resort, where it stayed through 2014.
+Within a few years, the Dr. Martin Luther King, Jr. Prayer Breakfast attendance outgrew the Montford Community Center and quickly reached capacity at the Asheville Civic Center.
+The Breakfast attracted close to 2,000 people annually for more than a dozen years.
+But after being forced to share space with a seasonal ice skating rink, which cut available seats by half, and facing the enviable problem of having more attendees than seats available, in 2000 the committee, still under the auspices of Asheville’s Parks Department, moved the Breakfast to the historic Grove Park Inn & Resort, where it stayed through 2014.
 Since then, the event has taken place at the Crowne Plaza Hotels & Resorts Asheville.

-Also at the end of 2000 the organizers established the MLK Association as a private, nonprofit organization in the state of North Carolina.
+The Martin Luther King, Jr. Association of Asheville and Buncombe County was officially established as a private, nonprofit organization in the state of North Carolina, in 2003.
 Its board of directors appoints celebration committees each year to plan and organize the Prayer Breakfast, Youth Celebration, Candlelight Service, and Peace March & Rally.